Updated from original 9/16/2015 article.

 A fractal is a never-ending pattern.
 Due to nature or mathematics, a set can show a repeating pattern at every scale.
 No matter how close or how far you get, the pattern is still there.
 A fractal pattern can be self-similar where the pattern at every scale is identical, or the pattern can change slightly at each level.

 A tree is the most common and simple example of a fractal.
 Starting with the trunk, the tree has a pattern of branches sprouting out from a source and then each consecutive new branch sprouts more.
-No matter what level you look at on the tree, you see the same pattern.
+No matter what level you look at on the tree you see the same pattern.
 The fractal idea starts at the level of the universe.
-In fractal cosmology, there is a theory that the universe’s mass distribution at every level has a fractal pattern.
-In the fractal-holographic universe, there is unification between the macro and micro scale of physics.
-Scaling way down to earth, we see fractals in social systems, nature, our own biology down to a molecular system, and marketing.
+In fractal cosmology there is a theory that the universe’s mass distribution at every level has a fractal pattern.
+In the fractal-holographic universe there is unification between the macro and micro scale of physics.
+Scaling way down to earth we see fractals in social systems, nature, our own biology (down to a molecular level), and marketing.

-Marketing is a field of ideas perpetuated by man, so it is only natural that it perpetuates in patterns found in nature and mathematics.
-Fractal mathematics is at the base of chaos theory, which means it can be uncontrollable.
+Marketing is a field of ideas perpetuated by man, so it is only natural that it perpetuates in patterns also found in nature and mathematics.
+Fractal mathematics are at the base of chaos theory, which means fractals can be uncontrollable.
 Fractal marketing should be approached with caution and guidance.
-This is a marketing branch (no pun intended) where marketing professionals are crucial guides.
-From coming up with the right content, making it adaptable, finding the starting point, the medium, methods of control, and where it fits in the larger scale marketing strategy, all need to be answered before moving forward.
-Warren Douglas can answer all of those questions.
+This is a marketing branch (no pun intended) where marketing professionals serve as crucial guides.
+From coming up with the right content, making it adaptable, finding the starting point, the medium, methods of control, and where it fits in the overall marketing strategy, certain questions need to be answered before moving forward.
+The marketing strategists at Warren Douglas Advertising can answer all of those questions.